Where I'm from

 My training as a coach

-My training is through The Coaches Training Institute, the first and largest coach training organization in the world.
+My training is through The Coaches Training Institute (CTI).
 The coaching model I am trained in is Co-Active Coaching, in which the coaching relationship is designed as an active and equal partnership between coach and client.
 Read more about the approach here.
+I have coaching certifications from CTI and the International Coach Federation.

 I will never judge you for asking me how to pronounce it, no matter how many times you ask.
 In fact, I will love you for it.